 Britannia’s reintroduction into coinage in 1672 coincided with a new minting process – a change that saw Britain catch up with the superior quality of French coinage at the time.
 A step up from hand striking, coins were struck with a simple yet effective screw press – a process that remained in use until The Royal Mint relocated to Tower Hill in 1810.
 There, Royal Mint coin designs – including those featuring Britannia – reaped the benefit of steam-powered machinery as coin production moved into the industrial age.
 The turn of the twentieth century saw further innovation as The Royal Mint became more reliant on the reducing machine in the production of master tools.
 In fact, the classic Janvier Reducing Machines would remain in use all the way into the twenty-first century.

-Since the millennium, digital processes have seen a number of new innovations that have had a hugely positive effect on coin making.
-With digital techniques, our product designers are able to work to a level of minute detail previously impossible, not only in microns but fractions of microns, which are measurements equivalent to the thickness of less than one hundredth of a human hair.
+Since the millennium, innovations in digital processes have had a hugely positive effect on the coin-making process.
+With digital techniques, our team is able to work to a level of minute detail previously impossible, not only in microns but in fractions of microns, which are measurements equivalent to the thickness of less than one hundredth of a human hair.

 Such processes have not only had a profound impact on design but also, and perhaps more importantly, they have profoundly affected security as well.
 With modern laser technology, we can now produce features too small to be seen by the human eye yet can still produce a unique visual effect.